 For the most part, no one wakes up in the morning expecting to be arrested.
 However, thousands of people in Georgia are detained on any given day for a variety of reasons.
 The question, then, becomes what you should do if you are placed under arrest.
 Should you talk to the police and answer their questions?
 Should you refuse to say anything?
 Being handcuffed is stressful enough without having to worry about your rights and how to behave.
-Therefore, if you are ever placed under arrest, a Dekalb County criminal attorney from Andrew R. Lynch – Attorney at Law recommends you stick to the following rules.
+Therefore, if you are ever placed under arrest, a Dekalb County criminal attorney from The Lynch Law Group – Attorney at Law recommends you stick to the following rules.

 1. Stay Calm

 Arrests are emotional events, but it is crucial that you stay calm and obey the officers on the scene.
 You might want to scream, kick, spit and fight, but don’t.
 Resisting arrest is a difficult charge to fight, especially when every officer has a body cam.
 Also, having an emotional outburst leads to reckless decision making.
 For instance, you might scream something or say something that further incriminates you.
 Keeping a level head is the best way to cope with an arrest because it keeps you rational and in control of your mind.